Mamak people

 The Mamak people are one of several sub‑groups that make up the populations of Malaysia and Singapore, where they are often referred to as Indian Muslims or Tamil Muslims.
-They are of Indian origin, mostly practice the religion of Islam, as they largely hail from the southern regions of India, specifically Tamil Nadu.
-The Mamak community is noted for its entrepreneurial activities—particularly its ubiquitous open‑air eateries known as "Mamak stalls"—and for its significant contributions to Malaysia's cultural, economic, and political life.Although of Indian origin, they are officially recognised—albeit sometimes controversially—as part of Malaysia’s Bumiputera community.Many Mamak‑owned enterprises have risen to become some of the nation’s largest Bumiputera corporations.Beyond gastronomy, they have long played an outsized role in commerce, politics, journalism, and philanthropy.
+They are of Indian origin as they largely hail from the southern regions of India, specifically Tamil Nadu, and mostly practice Islam.
+The Mamak community is noted for its entrepreneurial activities—particularly its ubiquitous open‑air eateries known as "Mamak stalls"—and for its significant contributions to Malaysia's cultural, economic, and political life.
+Although of Indian origin, they are officially recognised—albeit sometimes controversially—as part of Malaysia’s Bumiputera community.
+Many Mamak‑owned enterprises have risen to become some of the nation’s largest Bumiputera corporations.
+Beyond gastronomy, they have long played an outsized role in commerce, politics, journalism, and philanthropy.
 Common Mamak surnames include Rowther (Rawther), Merican (Marikar), Kutty, Koya, Naina, Mydin although not restricted to.

 Alongside the Mamak, other long-established minorities such as the Hadhrami Arabs (of Yemeni descent), who have lived in that region for four to five generations, are also recognised as Bumiputera.
 The Mamak, like these groups, have integrated deeply into the Malay cultural framework while maintaining their unique heritage from their ancestral culture.
-Notably, Mahathir Mohamad, Malaysia’s longest-serving prime minister, is himself of Mamak descent, often cited as a symbol of the community’s integration and influence.Yet his ethnic heritage is also a focal point in debates over identity, privilege, and policy.
+Notably, Mahathir Mohamad, Malaysia’s longest-serving prime minister, is himself of Mamak descent, often cited as a symbol of the community’s integration and influence.
+Yet his ethnic heritage is also a focal point in debates over identity, privilege, and policy.

 Malayali Muslims, Punjabi Muslims, and sometimes Pakistani Muslims—particularly those who have settled in Malaysia for generations—are also frequently grouped under the broader social label of "Mamak" in colloquial usage by ethnic Malays and Chinese.
 This is largely due to shared religious identity (Islam), overlapping roles in the food and retail industries, and in some cases, intermarriage between these communities.